Numerical Optimization of Planar Nozzle Shapes for Fused Deposition Modeling: Shape Optimization Approach

 We employ parametric shape optimization for two main reasons: it ensures computational efficiency by keeping the number of parameters low, and it incorporates manufacturing constraints.
-To minimize production costs, the geometry should remain as simple as possible; therefore, in the first step, we restrict the optimization to the contraction angle $\alpha$ (Fig.~\ref{fig:Parametrization_a}). \\ To investigate whether increased shape flexibility can lead to improved nozzle designs, we subsequently introduce a spline-based parametrization.
+To minimize production costs, the geometry should remain as simple as possible; therefore, in the first step, we restrict the optimization to the contraction angle $\alpha$ (Figure~\ref{fig:Parametrization_a}). \\ To investigate whether increased shape flexibility can lead to improved nozzle designs, we subsequently introduce a spline-based parametrization.
 A spline parametrization allows for more complex shapes at the cost of higher complexity in the nozzle's manufacturing process.
 The spline parametrization furthermore introduces new challenges for shape optimization.
 Not only is there a strong increase in computational complexity due to the much larger number of parameters, but if all control points can move freely in the x- and y-directions, the control points can easily overlap and entangle the mesh.
 There are different techniques to prevent mesh entangling, such as using different types of constraints.
 In our case, we restrict the individual movement of the control points in the x-direction.
-All control points' x-coordinates are controlled by a single parameter that controls the contraction angle, and only the y-coordinates can vary individually (Fig.~\ref{fig:Parametrization_b}).
+All control points' x-coordinates are controlled by a single parameter that controls the contraction angle, and only the y-coordinates can vary individually (Figure~\ref{fig:Parametrization_b}).
 In this way, we simultaneously reduced the degrees of freedom to save computational time while ensuring that the mesh remained well-behaved and free of entanglement.
 Preliminary tests indicated that this approach significantly lowered computational cost while still providing sufficient flexibility in the design, compared to allowing all control points to move in both coordinate directions. \\ One challenge remains: We need a monotonic decrease in the contraction to maintain reasonable manufacturability.
 For this, we added an inequality constraint: the y-coordinate of each subsequent control point in the x-direction has to be lower than the previous one.\\ The optimization loop then works as follows.
-First, the 2D geometry for our axisymmetric simulation model is created according to the initial values of the parametrization.
+First, the geometry for our simulation model is created according to the initial values of the parametrization.
 We use the meshing software Gmsh \cite{geuzaine2009gmsh} to create the parametrized geometry and mesh it.
 We then run the flow simulation with our in-house finite element solver, XNS.
-Then the pressure values are computed for the objective function, and as optimization algorithm, we use the COBYQA algorithm \cite{rago_thesis,razh_cobyqa}.
-This algorithm uses a quadratic approximation of the objective function in every iteration.
-It is designed explicitly for derivative-free problems and can handle any constraints, so it is well-suited for our problem.
+Then the pressure values are computed for the objective function, and as the optimization algorithm, we use the COBYQA algorithm \cite{rago_thesis,razh_cobyqa}.
+COBYQA is a deterministic, derivative-free trust-region method that uses a quadratic approximation of the objective function in every iteration.
+It is designed explicitly for derivative-free problems and can handle equality and inequality constraints, so it is well-suited for our problem.
+As we need an inequality constraint for the y-coordinates of the control points to ensure easy manufacturability.
 The optimization algorithm then computes the values of the geometry parametrization for the next iteration.
-This optimization loop is then run for different process parameters; the results are shown in the next section.\\ \FloatBarrier
+The primary hyperparameter of the algorithm is the initial search radius, which defines the maximum parameter perturbation from the initial design in the first optimization iteration.
+Using the fine mesh from Table~\ref{tab_mesh_study_results}, one forward simulation takes about 18 minutes on 30 CPU cores.
+This corresponds to roughly 4.4 hours for a 15-iteration angle optimization and about 29-47 hours for a 100-160 iteration spline optimization.
+This optimization loop is then run for different materials and extrusion velocities; the results are shown in the next section.\\ \FloatBarrier